GermainDuran/react-evernote-guided-project/README.md

 rails s
 ```

-Your Rails backend API will be running on `http://localhost:3000`.
+Thw Rails backend API will be running on `http://localhost:3000`.

 #### User ID